mike-uffelman/weather-app/README.md

 ### Search

 - To search, the user must select the search type radio button (i.e. location name or map location).
-Then provides the location name in the text input (e.g. "london, gb" or "reno, nv, us") or click and pin a location on the map.
+Then provides the location name in the text input (e.g. "london, gb" or "reno, nv, us") or click and pin a location on the map (as seen in the screenshot).

   [![Password Generator ouput screenshot][form-screenshot]]('public/images/search-form.png')

 ### Bookmark a location

 - To bookmark a location the user must click the location name or bookmark icon in the current weather box.
-Click a bookmarked location will remove the location from the bookmarks.

   [![Bookmark the location][bookmark-location]]('./images/bookmark-location.png')

+### Remove a bookmarked location

+- Clicking an already bookmarked location's header (title or bookmark icon) will remove the location from the bookmarks.
+- The use may also remove a bookmark by clicking the red icon to the right of a location in the bookmarked locations view.

 ### Load Bookmark